irodrigo17/jogging-demo-app/README.md

 ##### Offline mode

 The app doesn’t have any local storage yet, so it works in online mode only for now.
-In a real world project, offline mode would be a very useful feature for this kind of app, and implementation is pretty straightforward using [CoreData](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/cdProgrammingGuide.html).
+In a real world project, offline mode would be a very useful feature for this kind of app, and implementation is pretty straightforward using [CoreData](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/cdProgrammingGuide.html), and even more straightforward using an [ActiveRecord](http://www.martinfowler.com/eaaCatalog/activeRecord.html) implementation for CoreData like [MagicalRecord](https://github.com/magicalpanda/MagicalRecord).

 ##### Auth

 As an user of a real world app, I love being able to login with services like Facebook or Twitter.
-I'll also add email validation and password recovery features.
+Email validation and password recovery are default features too.

 ##### Analytics

-In a real world project I would add analysis from the first beta build, by using some external service like [Google Analytics](https://developers.google.com/analytics/devguides/collection/ios/v3/) or [Flurry](http://www.flurry.com/solutions/analytics).
+Analytics should be in place from the first beta build in a real world project, using some external service like [Google Analytics](https://developers.google.com/analytics/devguides/collection/ios/v3/) or [Flurry](http://www.flurry.com/solutions/analytics) makes it an easy task.

 ##### Location Services

 It’d be great to track actual jogs using and display them by using  [CoreLocation and MapKit](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009497-CH1-SW1).

-##### Security

-The API now uses token based authentication, ACL authorisation and SSL.
-Security is reasonable, but in a real world project I’ll probably invest more time on it and do more testing.

-##### Scalability

-The API should scale pretty well right now as it’s using [Parse](https://www.parse.com), but in a real world project I’ll probably make some tests and see if it can deal with the expected usage scenario, and probably build a custom RESTful API from the ground up.

 ##### Beta build distribution

 Normally, I would setup beta build distribution from the first sprint and start delivering as soon as possible, probably using [TestFlight](https://developer.apple.com/app-store/testflight/).

-##### Documentation

-The app code, and most importantly the API interface should be really well documented on a real project.

-##### Localisation
+##### Localization

 [Internationalization and Localization](https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/Introduction/Introduction.html) is really important for a real world app, even if it doesn’t support multiple languages in the first releases, but the plumbing should be in place from the beginning of the project.